-There are five days a year provided by the Diocese to obtain certification credit with registration required.
+The preferred means of formation is through Franciscan at Home online workshops because the format is geared toward handing on the Faith, with the spiritual life of the learner at the heart of every workshop.
 Lay Formation and other Diocesan Programs are excellent means to obtain certification.
 A priest from the Diocese or an approved speaker with a degree in Catechetics, Theology, Christian Ministry or related field may present teachings for certification credit.
 Speakers from outside the Diocese must be approved by the Chancery using the proper forms.
-Presentations to be used are being standardized by the Office based upon the Catechism, Scripture and Magisterial Documents.
+Presentations are to be based upon the Catechism, Sacred Scripture and Magisterial Documents.
 Approved resources are available for free rental from the Curriculum Library.
 Documentation of credits hours are to be kept in a Certification Folder.